“Leadership is influence” by John C. Maxwell.

 Strategy lies down at the heart of an organization’s success, requiring tough choices about the moves it will make now & in the future.
 But to set a successful strategy, leaders need a solid understanding of the dynamics leading change & innovation, and tools for securing growth opportunities and reducing risk.
 What is strategy?
+What are Strategy Tools?
 How do you decide what makes your business distinct?
-How can you ensure your business is working in the most systematic & fruitful way?
+So, How can you ensure your business is working in the most systematic & fruitful way?

 These are few questions you can explore.
 Then, you can think how to bring your strategy into action once you’ve developed it, how to prioritize so that the most important things get done, and how to manage partners & suppliers effectively.